Matthew Perry

 Matthew Perry in 2015

-The actor's prolonged addiction almost cost him his life several times.
-In 2018, opiates caused gastrointestinal problems, and the actor suffered a ruptured bowel.
-"It felt like my body was exploding, my insides were tearing out.
+Perry's addiction nearly killed him multiple times.
+In 2018, opiates caused severe gastrointestinal issues, leading to a ruptured bowel.
+"It felt like my body was exploding, my insides were being torn out.
 I was screaming at the top of my lungs, screaming like an animal," Perry recalled.

-Doctors gave him a mere 2% chance of survival.
-He had to spend two weeks in a coma, underwent 14 surgeries, and lived with a colostomy bag for nine months before he recovered.
+Doctors gave him just a 2% chance of survival.
+He spent two weeks in a coma, endured 14 surgeries, and lived with a colostomy bag for nine months before recovering.

 Matthew Perry shares his incredible story of survival and why fame wasn't the answer to his problems

-In 2020, Perry had a cardiac arrest.
-During a routine operation in Switzerland, the administered drugs had a dangerous reaction with the pills the actor had been taking.
-Among the medical staff, there happened to be a "Friends" fan who resuscitated Perry for a full five minutes until he regained consciousness.
-This resulted in Perry suffering from eight broken ribs.
-Due to the need for recovery, he had to pull out of the filming of "Don't Look Up", the 2022 hit movie that was nominated for four Oscars.
+In 2020, Perry suffered cardiac arrest.
+During routine surgery in Switzerland, the anesthesia had a dangerous reaction with pills he'd been taking.
+Luckily, one of the medical staff was a "Friends" fan who performed CPR on Perry for five full minutes until he came to.
+The CPR left Perry with eight broken ribs.
+His recovery forced him to drop out of "Don't Look Up," the 2022 hit that scored four Oscar nominations.

-In 2022, the actor shared his battle with addiction in his autobiography "Friends, Lovers and the Big Terrible Thing", confessing that he had been sober for a year and a half by the time the book was released.
-He noted that his attempts to get sober cost him a total of about $9 million.
+In 2022, Perry opened up about his addiction battle in his memoir "Friends, Lovers and the Big Terrible Thing," revealing he'd been sober for a year and a half when the book came out.
+He revealed that his journey to sobriety cost him around $9 million.

 Matthew Perry's Book